hansenp/diachrscripts/docs/coordinates_of_enriched_digests.rst

 GOPHER's digest file as input for Diachromatic
 ==============================================

-If the probes for a capture Hi-C experiment have been created with GOPHER, then the digest file, which
+If the probes for a capture Hi-C experiment were created with GOPHER, then the digest file, which
 `can be exported from the corresponding GOPHER design <https://diachromatic.readthedocs.io/en/latest/digest.html>`_, contains precise information about all enriched digests.
-These are the first few line of such a digest file:
+For example, here are the first few lines from a GOPHER digest file:

 .. code-block:: console